processing/p5.js-web-editor/developer_docs/public_api_proposed.md

 ## `PATCH /:user/sketches/:id/files/:path`

-Update the name or contents a file or directory.
+Update the name or contents of a file or directory.

 ### Request format
 See `File` and `Directory` above.

 ### Response format
-No body.
+Nobody.

-### Example: Change file name
+### Example: Change the file name

     PATCH /p5/sketches/Ckhf0APpg/files/assets/something.js